AdamRauff/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Adam's Blog

-I'm glad you are here.
-I plan to talk about ...
+Here I will talk about pressing issues in a Graduate student's financial life